 \section{Further improvements for better security}

-In Protocol 1, though Bob does not know the value of $x$, he knows the dimension $d$ of $x$, because he is required to run the VQC for $d$ of the basis vectors and their superpositions, while the total number of the basis vectors of a $n$-qubit system is $N=2^{n}$.
+In our method, though Bob does not know the value of $x$, he knows the dimension $d$ of $x$, because he is required to run the VQC for $d$ of the basis vectors and their superpositions.
 He also knows the adjustable parameters of the VQC because Alice sent them to him.
-If these problems are the primary concern while increasing the runtime on the quantum devices is acceptable, we can have the following fix.
+If these problems are the major concern while increasing the runtime on quantum devices is acceptable, we can have the following fix.

 To hide the dimension of the data $x$, let us take the MNIST dataset as an example.
-Originally, Alice needs only to run the quantum circuit for $d=784$ basis vectors instead of all the $N=2^{10}=1024$ basis vectors of $n=10$ qubits.
-But if Alice wants to blind Bob from knowing that $d=784$, she can ask Bob to run the VQC for all the $1024$ basis vectors instead.
+Originally, Alice needs only to run the VQC for $d=784$ basis vectors instead of all the $N=2^{10}=1024$ basis vectors of $n=10$ qubits.
+But if Alice wants to prevent Bob from knowing that $d=784$, she can ask Bob to run the VQC for all the $1024$ basis vectors instead.
 Moreover, she can even ask Bob to run a VQC with more than $10$ qubits, which makes it even harder for Bob to guess the actual dimension of her data.

 If Alice does not want Bob to know her choice of the adjustable parameters, she can also generate more sets of these parameters whose values are chosen differently by purpose, and ask Bob to run the VQC with these sets.
 This is like hiding a tree in a forest, so that Bob cannot be sure which set of the parameters is the one that Alice actually uses in her machine learning model.